 Nevada may be an ideal retirement option for seniors who appreciate desert beauty and climates of dry heat.
 Being one of seven states with no state income tax, Nevada is also a viable option for people who live on fixed incomes.
 With a social landscape unlike any other state, citizens here take pride in the relatively limited powers of government over everyday functions, such as marriage, personal entertainment, and taxation.

-Paying For Assisted Living in Nevada
+Directory of Assisted Living Facilities in Nevada

-The Cost of Assisted Living in Nevada
+How Inflation Has Impacted the Cost of Assisted Living in Nevada

 Financial Assistance for Assisted Living in Nevada

 Nevada participates in the national Program of All-Inclusive Care for the Elderly (PACE), which provides coverage of all medical and personal care services for qualifying seniors.
 PACE offers a suite of care options for a capped monthly fee that is below the cost of comparable nursing home care.

 This program is intended to help especially frail seniors avoid being institutionalized, and most recipients have dual eligibility for Medicaid and Medicare.
 Recipients may use their benefits in assisted living facilities.
 However, all recipients must have family or caregivers available who can provide limited care and supervision for short periods of respite.

 - People who live in a PACE service area

 - Individuals who can live safely in their home or assisted living community

 Private payment is accepted for individuals not receiving Medicare or Medicaid, but space in the program is generally limited.
 People with the most pressing needs are given priority on Nevada’s PACE waiting list.

 To find out if you qualify and begin the application process, call or visit your local Nevada Care Connection office location.
 To learn more about PACE benefits, visit Medicaid.gov.
 Nevada PACE has providers in Las Vegas and North Las Vegas.